marcinex7/tech-talk-examples/POST.md

 Pants SDK provides a base task class for code generation: `SimpleCodegenTask` which handles few problems:
  * resolves your target dependencies and gathers sources,
  * provide output directory caching capabilities,
- * ensures, that output directory is 'reachible' from other pants targets
+ * ensures, that output directory is 'reachable' from other pants targets

-Last point is espacially usefull, as we don't need to create or maintain output directory for our generated python code.
-Thos classes will be just visible for any other `python_target`'s, which will have a dependency to our `python_grpcio_library`.
+Last point is especially useful, as we don't need to create or maintain output directory for our generated python code.
+Those classes will be just visible for any other `python_target`'s, which will have a dependency to our `python_grpcio_library`.

 Let's look into an example BUILD file to see how it works:
 `src/python/example/server/BUILD`: